SECR N class: Operational assessment and preservation

 The N class was the first to combine Churchward design principles with the best practices of other railways; it was an important step in the development of the British 2-6-0, providing inspiration for the LMS Hughes Crab of 1926 and subsequent Maunsell designs.
 The locomotives were well received by crews, who nicknamed them "Woolworths", because the majority were fabricated from inexpensively produced parts from Woolwich.
 The robustness and reliability of the design ensured that their sphere of operation was expanded to cover most of the Southern Railway network.
 The utility of the N class as capable mixed-traffic locomotives ensured their continued use until withdrawal in 1966.

 One member of the class is preserved, No. (3)1874, which was rescued in March 1974 from the Woodham Brothers scrapyard in Barry, Vale of Glamorgan, South Wales.
 One of the "Woolwich" batch, this locomotive was bought and restored for use on the Mid-Hants Railway; it was steamed for the first time in preservation in 1977, and was operational at the railway's re-opening as a heritage attraction in April 1977.
 The locomotive received two names during the late 1970s, the first one was Aznar Line, which was the shipping company that helped move the locomotives out of the scrapyard, and the second one was Brian Fisk who helped out with the locomotive's restoration.
 The locomotive was withdrawn in 1998 due to problems that require firebox reconstruction.
 In 2012, the locomotive was repainted into its SR Wartime Black guise of 1874 for the first time in decades.
 The locomotive was moved from the Mid-Hants Railway to the Swanage Railway in 2014 along with U Classes 31806 and 31625.
-In August 2014, the overhaul to return 31874 to operational condition began.